Partha104/Melanoma-Detection/README.md

-# Melanoma-Detection
+# Project :- Melanoma-Detection
-# Project Name
+# Project Aim :-
 To build a CNN based model which can accurately detect melanoma.

 # Table of Contents